pixeltris/YgoMaster/Docs/PvP.md

 ## Setting it up on a single PC

-- In `Data/Settings.json` and set `MultiplayerEnabled` to `true`
+- In `Data/Settings.json` set `MultiplayerEnabled` to `true`
-- In `Data/ClientData/ClientSettings.json` and set `MultiplayerToken` to some random text value
+- In `Data/ClientData/ClientSettings.json` set `MultiplayerToken` to some random text value
 - Copy / paste the entire `YgoMaster` folder so that it creates `YgoMaster - Copy`
-- Inside that `YgoMaster - Copy` folder edit `Data/ClientData/ClientSettings.json` and set `MultiplayerToken` to a different random text value to the previous folder
+- Inside the `YgoMaster - Copy` folder edit `Data/ClientData/ClientSettings.json` and set `MultiplayerToken` to a different random text value to the previous folder
 - Run `YgoMaster.exe` in the `YgoMaster` folder
 - Run `YgoMasterClient.exe` in both folders

 ## Setting it up on LAN

-- In `Data/Settings.json` and set `MultiplayerEnabled` to `true`
+- In `Data/Settings.json` set `MultiplayerEnabled` to `true`
-- In `Data/ClientData/ClientSettings.json` and set `MultiplayerToken` to some random text value
+- In `Data/ClientData/ClientSettings.json` set `MultiplayerToken` to some random text value
 - Modify `BaseIP` in both `Data/Settings.json` and `Data/ClientData/ClientSettings.json` to point to the IP of the machine which runs `YgoMaster.exe`

 *If this doesn't work then use the WAN instructions but use your LAN IP where it says "WAN IP".*

 ## Setting it up on WAN

-- In `Data/Settings.json` and set `MultiplayerEnabled` to `true`
+- In `Data/Settings.json` set `MultiplayerEnabled` to `true`
 - In `Settings.json` set `SessionServerIP` to `0.0.0.0`
 - In `Settings.json` set `MultiplayerPvpClientConnectIP` to `localhost`
 - In `Settings.json` set `BindIP` to `http://*:{BasePort}/`
 - In `Settings.json` and `ClientSettings.json` set `BaseIP` to the WAN IP
-- In `Data/ClientData/ClientSettings.json` and set `MultiplayerToken` to some random text value
+- In `Data/ClientData/ClientSettings.json` set `MultiplayerToken` to some random text value

 ## Notes